magda-korzeniowska/react-challenge/README.md

 The application was programmed in React.js 17.0 using Material UI, react-query, react-hook-form, react-chartjs-2, Notistack, Storybook, Cypress.

-### Acquired Skills
+## Acquired Skills

-For the first time I had an opportunity to test in practice Storybook - it allows to create and test components in isolation => it runs outside of the app, so project dependencies do not affect the behaviour of components.
+For the first time I had an opportunity to test Storybook in practice - it allows to create and test components in isolation => it runs outside of the app, so project dependencies do not affect the behaviour of components.
 So helpful!

-I also found out how simple, fast and fun it can be to fetch data with react-query - a great hook library for managing data requests that completely removes the need to put remote data inside the global state!
+I also found out how simple, fast and fun it can be to fetch data with react-query - a great hook library for managing data requests that completely eliminates the need to put remote data inside the global state!

-Thanks to react-chartjs-2 I've created my very first chart in React and found out that data visualization does not have to be difficult.
+Thanks to react-chartjs-2 I've created my very first chart in React and found out that data visualization doesn't need to be difficult.

-Last, but not least - Material UI - a component library which by allowing to "drag and drop" elements to build UI and customize components makes developer's work so much faster and easier.
+Last, but not least - Material UI - a component library which by allowing to "drag and drop" elements to build UI and customize components makes developers' work so much faster and easier.

-### Project Status
+## Project Status

 The project is still being developed.
 Planned features:

 - mobile version
-- search expenses
+- search bar for expenses
 - alert when budget is exceeded
+- ...

-### Installation
+## Installation

 1. Start terminal and clone repository using:
    ```bash